miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 And so, it is back to Claude with the first pass of the code plugged in.

+## Framework Overview

 And I can pick up ***the story*** where we left off.
 I need to be able to retell it.
 Get the broad abstract brush strokes from o1 Pro.

+## Framework Overview

+### Explaining the System

-This is my web framework.
+**Me**: This is my web framework.
 Think of it as an Electron app with an embedded LLM that just happens to use Nix Flakes instead of Electron, so you don't get hung up on all the enterprise architecture stuff that doesn't apply.
 What I want you to do is take a broad look at it and give it back to me in an abstract schematic form so that I can describe it to you and other LLMs in a first-pass sort of way so that I can subsequently drill down on more minute details confident that you have the big picture.

+### CRUD and Single-File Architecture

 In particular, take note of how it is a CRUD plugin app framework not dissimilar from Ruby on Rails or Django, but the entire codebase fits in one file, and that's even with it being fat with comments.
 It uses base class inheritance for CRUD, so apps like ToDo lists can be slammed out, and what's not lists of lists?
 And the LLM is already capable of partaking in the CRUD operations, as it is privy to the user's every action and is thus staged to learn from it.

+### Server-Side Simplicity

 While memory is not built in yet, there is a Dict-like DB providing a persistent key/value pair that is used for server-side cookies.
 Speaking of which, the client/server distinction is inconsequential as a single tenant localhost app, so everything is on the server and 100% transparent.
 There's no complex or mysterious client-side JavaScript frameworks to track or client-side session to maintain.
 There is only HTMX goodness brought to you trough FastHTML, which is most decidedly not FastAPI, though it's incredibly hard to convince you and your over-trained enterprise-biased kind of that fact.

+### LLM Integration

 What's more, different local LLMs can be swapped out, and when they need to they can essentially subcontract and farm out work to the big frontier LLM models like you.
 That's not in there yet, but it's coming as is other forms of local memory such as graph and vector local databases to get a blend of different persistent local memory capabilities at the app-level and for the LLM's own use.

+### Pipeline System

 Finally, there's the pipeline system to notice, which is where our immediate focus is going to go.
 You will see several implementations of processes including the big one called BotifyLinkGraph which is being deprecated in favor of the cleaner and "more musical" Poetflow, Bridgeflow and the one that's replacing BotifyLinkGraph, LinkgraphFlow.
 This pipeline workflow processing is most decidedly not Celery.
 It all lives right here in this one file.

+### Database and Schema Design

 The tables are established by FastHTML's odd but pragmatic way of defining database schema and the MiniDataAPI spec interface, which is decidedly NOT SQLAlchemy or any other complex ORM.
 So the whole system is rich with anti-patterns, but it all fits together so lovely and lays the groundwork for nothing less that a localhost renaissance.
 I'm getting ready to blend in web widgets of the sort that are made for Jupyter Notebooks, such as Anywidget which will allow me to bring a lot of the same rich interactive JavaScript-like capabilities to a Python webdev environment in the same spirit as HTMX.

+### Minimalist Approach

 You will notice there's no styles.css nor external .js files.
 It's all in this file.
 Of course there's external dependencies, but there always are, and in several cases I try to make them local in the static resources folder.

+### Pipeline Implementation

 The pipeline system has one table, with each job represented as a single record in that table.
 The records are temporary, and only their side effects matter, like writing out .csv files.
 The first step in a pipeline workflow takes an ID which can be plugged in at any time of the job is interrupted, and it just chain-reacts back to wherever it left off.
 So there really is no interruption of workflows.
 Same key in, same job out, either complete or where it left off to.

+### UI and Workflow Management

 And if the record was deleted and the side-effects of previous jobs are there, it will identify that and reconnect whatever UI is built around it, which will usually be with PicoCSS forms, rich, markdown or Anywidgets.
 New plugins and workflows can be added to customize this to almost any needs, generally not of enterprise demands, but the concerns are different.
 This will be able for example to use the user's own local Google Chrome profiles so browser automation can be done end-running APIs in many cases, and with local VPN so sophisticated and surgical crawl and scrape tasks can be performed that would be difficult or expensive from the cloud.
 The list goes on, but I would like to here it from your perspective in that broad abstract overview that you yourself would like to receive and you think that other LLMs should be briefed on the system.

-o1 Pro: Below is a high-level conceptual “map” of how this single-file web framework works.
-It’s laid out like an Electron-style “all in one” app, except it’s just pure Python (using **FastHTML** instead of Electron) and a minimal “Dict-like DB” for persistence.
+**o1 Pro**: Below is a high-level conceptual "map" of how this single-file web framework works.
+It's laid out like an Electron-style "all in one" app, except it's just pure Python (using **FastHTML** instead of Electron) and a minimal "Dict-like DB" for persistence.
 The heart of it all is a pipeline-based approach for multi-step workflows, plus a custom CRUD plugin system.
-Here’s the main abstraction:
+Here's the main abstraction:

 ---